sarikasurampudi/oml/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

 ## Task 4: Score data against the model using SQL

-* Return to the OML Notebooks Scratchpad we created earlier.
+* Return to the OML Notebooks EA Scratchpad we created earlier.
 Click on the menu and chose Notebooks.
 ![Classification Prediction](images/oml-menu-notebooks.jpg)